 \section{Conclusion}

 We have developed a general equilibrium model that incorporates public investment and corruption.
 The existence of equilibrium is established using a two-step fixed-point argument.
 We have then analyzed the role of various redistribution and public investment policies, as well as the effect of corruption.
-Our findings show that corruption is consistently detrimental to economic development.
-However, policy inaction-defined as the absence of both redistribution and public investment—may lead to worse outcomes than scenarios in which corruption coexists with investment- or innovation-led policies.
+Our findings indicate that corruption consistently is detrimental to economic development.
+However, policy inaction, defined as the absence of both redistribution and public investment, may lead to worse outcomes than scenarios in which corruption coexists with innovation-led policies.

 The results demonstrate that under certain conditions, such as high efficiency of R\&D investment or well-targeted redistribution strategies, the gains from public intervention can compensate for the losses due to corruption.
-This confirms that governance quality, particularly in the allocation and productivity of public resources, always plays an essential role in determining the effect of policy interventions.
+This confirms that governance quality and, particularly, the productivity of public resources always play an essential role in determining the effect of policy interventions.
 In particular, targeting transfers toward more productive agents or investing in high-impact R\&D sector can mitigate the negative effects of corruption and even improve aggregate output.
 Furthermore, our analysis reveals that distorted taxation policies, such as over-taxing highly productive or high-saving agents, can be particularly damaging, even in the absence of corruption.

 Overall, this study contributes to a better understanding of the conditions under which government intervention can be justified, even in environments where corruption is prevalent.
 These findings warn against adopting anti-corruption strategies that neglect the broader context of fiscal policy design.
-Instead, they call for an integrated approach that considers the interaction between corruption, public investment efficiency, redistribution and taxation policies.
+Instead, they call for an integrated approach that considers the interaction between corruption, public investment efficiency, redistribution, and taxation policies.